 Getting to Suomenlinna

-Take a 20 minute ferry service from Market Square in Helsinki, Finland.
-There is no entrance fee for the fortress, but there is a charge for each of the six museums on the Suomenlinna site.
+You can take a 20-minute ferry service from Market Square in Helsinki, Finland.
+The fortress does not charge an entrance fee, but each of the six museums on the Suomenlinna site does.

 One of the top things to do in Helsinki is to visit the “Castle of Finland”.
 It is a designated UNESCO world Heritage Site.
 Photo archives of the Governing Body of Suomenlinna, Photographer Arttu Kokkonen©